LENINGRAD: THE 900 DAYS – Sergio Leone’s Unmade Epic

 By 1989, Leone had raised almost $100,000,000 from various financiers.
 His plan was for an epic, Oscar-worthy World War II movie.
 One with a love story built in.
 Leone had De Niro’s character falling in love with a Russian woman while keeping the relationship hidden from the Russian secret police.
 Tragically, he would be killed on the day that Leningrad is liberated.

 Leone had just returned from Moscow in early 1989, after scouting locations with his son Andrea.
-During his visit, he also decided to hold a press conference in Moscow for the Russian media.
+During his visit, he had also decided to hold a press conference in Moscow for the Russian media.
 The Master had planned to commence production with his ambitious project in 1990.
 According to Andrea:

 “…during a press conference in Moscow the master described the film scene by scene, so he had every sequence worked out in his head…”